moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

   <img src="https://github.com/moonshot-nagayama-pj/playground/blob/main/michal/D2-shelving.png", width="250"/>
 </p>

-The ion is illuminated by light tuned to resonant with the transition $|g\rangle-|r\rangle$, represented by the red straight arrow in the Figure above.
+The ion is illuminated by light tuned to resonate with the transition $|g\rangle-|r\rangle$, represented by the red straight arrow in the Figure above.
 If fluorescence is immediately observed, this corresponds to measuring the ion in the ground state $|g\rangle$.
 If no fluorescence is observed, the ion is measured in the excited state $|e\rangle$.
+Hypothetically a single fluorescent photon would be sufficient, however, the fluorescent photons are only rarely captured into the measurement apparatus (typically involving lenses and a camera) and observed, and stray photons are also often captured, so a relatively long __integration time__ is used to confirm the fluorescence with high probability.
+(Solid-state systems such as quantum dots and superconducting qubits also need relatively long integration times in their measurement processes.)
 Combined with laser pulses that apply a single-qubit rotation, measurement of a __single ion in an arbitrary basis__ can be performed in $1-2 \text{ ms}$ [3].

 The __CNOT gate__ can be applied in two different ways.